emmairwin/community_curriculum/reps/mentor_training/budgets.md

 7. What is the program policy for lost reciepts?
 8. What long after an event must the Rep submit reciepts?
 9. What methods of payment does Reps use?
+10. What is the tolerance threshold for events going over budget?